pik/Interlocutor/README.md

 ### Use with a non-Polymer App

 Run `gulp` to build a bundled `interlocutor-app.html`.
 Than import the "/build/bundled/interlocutor-app.html" file.

+### Backends
+Pass a Matrix `home-server-address` to interlocutor.

+Use an existing HomeServer such as the official one at https://matrix.org or https://matrix.amaznev.net.

+For running your own homeserver see: https://github.com/matrix-org/synapse.

 ### Styling